Find Your Perfect School

 As a leading Ivy League, Harvard University fully supports students deferring their matriculation to travel, pursue a special project or activity, find employment, or spend time off in another meaningful way.
 Some Harvard incoming students take this opportunity to explore other cultures, conduct research, and delve into a creative passion.

-The gap year is specifically designed for first-year Harvard students who are still considering college and wanting to explore their interests before deciding what path to take.
+The gap year is specifically designed for first-year Harvard students who are still considering college and want to explore their interests before deciding what path to take.

 Some of the gap year opportunities encouraged by Harvard include City Year.
 This program allows students to get experience in education and public service, where they can serve full-time as tutors in one of City Year’s 28 urban locations across the country for ten months.